 When you are on a ship, the terms left and right would be confusing.
 Left or right would change if you were looking forward or behind.
 Miscommunication could be dangerous so at sea they use port and starboard.

 Look at this example of a boat.
 Port is on the left and always red.
 So, starboard is on the right and always green.

 One way to remember is the question, “Is there any red port wine left in the bottle?”
-You can now remember port is red and on the left side.
+You can now remember that the port is red and on the left side.

-So, in the examples below, debits will be in red and credit are in green.
+So, in the examples below, debits are in red and credits are in green.
 You need to learn the debit and credit rules.
 First, we need to understand double-entry accounting.
 This is why we have two sides for each account.

 Accounting uses a system called double-entry accounting where:

 - Every transaction affects at least two accounts

 - There must be at least one debit

 - There must be at least one credit